mikolajkania/mikolajkania.github.io/_posts/2024-01-16-year-in-review.md

 ## Running experiments
 Capability to have a predictable and transparent experiments execution is a crucial part of **[mature MLOps setup](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)**.

 **[Amazon Sagemaker pipelines](https://aws.amazon.com/sagemaker/pipelines/)** and processing jobs are an answer to the need to build high-quality services.
-Their advantages are broad: trackable executions, flexible resources allocation, reproducibility or caching are first coming to my mind.
-It is not without its issues, however: jobs are sometimes hanging, metrics tracking at the time of using was irritating and I would expect a better protection from unexpected costs.
-Overally it is an option worth considering, but of course, it is more about capabilities provided than actual vendor.
+Their advantages are broad: trackable executions, flexible resources allocation, reproducibility or caching are first coming to mind.
+It is not without its issues, however: jobs are sometimes hanging, metrics tracking is irritating and I would expect a better protection from an unexpected costs.
+Overally it is an option worth considering.

 My journey in choosing a backbone experimentation runner was involving [DVC](https://dvc.org/doc/start/experiments), [Kedro](https://kedro.org/), [Prefect](https://www.prefect.io/) and **ordinary Python scripts**.
 I ended up with the last option, without adding additional level of abstraction - complexity should be added only when actual need is identified.
 Having said that, I can definitely see **Prefect** as a good workflow manager in the advanced pipelines.

 ## Tracking
 Centralized metrics tracking is subpar in Sagemaker and too limited in [DVC](https://dvc.org/doc/start/data-management/metrics-parameters-plots).
-Although I found [mlflow](https://www.mlflow.org/) a bit too clunky, it is an industry standard for a good reason due to integrations and a solid documentation.
+Although I found [mlflow](https://www.mlflow.org/) a bit too clunky, it is an industry standard for a good reason, due to integrations and a solid documentation.

 After further research, I gave **[Weights & Biases](https://wandb.ai/)** a chance, and it turned out to be well-designed and approachable.
 Its documentation is good and I found their integrations and model storages easy to set up; also ecosystem was inviting to start with only subset of features.
 I really liked how easy it is to run it locally for experimentation and go online for finalized runs.
 There is also an **[Optuna callback](https://github.com/nzw0301/optuna-wandb)** for W&B, which makes it easier to inject hyperparameter tuning into your workflow.

 ## IDE
-As a Windows 10 user I was happy to have **[WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about)** part of my workflow.
+As a Windows 10 user I was happy to have **[WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about)** as part of my workflow.
 It enabled me to run IDE on my main OS and execute code on Ubuntu.
 It is a very neat combination, especially if you want to avoid subtle differences between your code in development and production.

 Unfortunately when I upgraded to Windows 11 I found [performance issues](https://twitter.com/MikolajKania/status/1695742269138026533) that were blocking me from using Intellij IDEA.
 The main reason was an upgrade, but JetBrains was slow to fix their part - it was resolved after few weeks in one of minor versions.
-It was so painful, that I was seriously considering giving VS Code a shot.
+It was so painful, that I was seriously considering migrating to VS Code.

 Before coming back to my original setup, I tested a few wild options like [running IDE directly on Ubuntu](https://towardsdev.com/the-complete-guide-to-using-wsl-in-jetbrains-ides-dd45d354f5e5) or connecting to it via [Gateway](https://www.jetbrains.com/remote-development/gateway/).
 I hope JetBrains will prioritize their support for WSL, because overally it a very capable tool I would happily continue to use.